Unveiling quantum complementarity tradeoffs in relativistic scenarios: Introduction

-We focus our analysis on the dynamics of the system while it travels delayed-choice interferometers.
-This is motivated by the fact that these interferometers are typically built with the purpose of testing the complementarity principle.
-The original version of this type of experiment, proposed by Wheeler~\cite{wheeler1978past, wheeler1983law}, consists of a standard Mach-Zehnder interferometer with a phase shifter in one of the paths and one important modification: the experimentalist can either add or not the second beam splitter (BS) at will.
-If they choose to add it, statistics associated with a wave-like behavior are obtained, while particle-like statistics are observed if the second BS is not included in the interferometer.
-Crucially, the experimentalist can make their choice after the system enters the interferometer.

-However, we consider generalizations of this original version that moved beyond the delayed-choice aspect of it.
-Precisely, we are interested in two variations, known as quantum delayed-choice experiment (QDCE)~\cite{ionicioiu2011proposal} and quantum-controlled reality experiment (QCRE)~\cite{dieguez2022experimental}.
-QDCE consists of a Mach-Zehnder in which the BS at the end of the interferometer is prepared in a quantum superposition of being present and absent in the interferometer path, as represented in Fig.~\ref{fig:interferometers}\textbf{a}.
+The interferometers considered in our analysis are two variations of Wheeler's delayed-choice experiment~\cite{wheeler1978past, wheeler1983law}, known as quantum delayed-choice experiment (QDCE)~\cite{ionicioiu2011proposal} and quantum-controlled reality experiment (QCRE)~\cite{dieguez2022experimental}.
+QDCE consists of a Mach-Zehnder in which the BS at the end of the interferometer is prepared in a quantum superposition of being present and absent in the interferometer path, as represented in Fig.~\ref{fig:interferometers}(a).
 Observe that the BS at the beginning of the interferometer is standard.
-This interferometer attracted attention because its output presents statistics that apparently are a hybrid of wave and particle~\cite{adesso2012wave, auccaise2012experimental, roy2012nmr, peruzzo2012quantum, kaiser2012entanglement}, but its precise consequence to the understanding of the complementarity principle is still up for debate (see, e.g., Refs.~\cite{coles2014equivalence, angelo2015wave, chaves2018causal}).
+This interferometer attracted attention because its output presents statistics that seem to be a wave-and-particle hybrid~\cite{adesso2012wave, auccaise2012experimental, roy2012nmr, peruzzo2012quantum, kaiser2012entanglement}.
+However, its precise consequence to the understanding of the complementarity principle is still up for debate (see, e.g., Refs.~\cite{coles2014equivalence, angelo2015wave, chaves2018causal}).

-QCRE, on the other hand, modifies the QDCE to ensure that systems traveling inside the interferometer have a hybrid wave-and-particle behavior from the perspective of an entropic measure dubbed realism~\cite{bilobran2015measure}.
-To achieve this, the standard BS and the one prepared in a superposition were switched, as illustrated in Fig.~\ref{fig:interferometers}\textbf{b}.
-While this interferometer has the same visibility as the QDCE, it establishes a monotonic relation between the output visibility with the wave and particle realism~\cite{dieguez2022experimental}.
+QCRE, on the other hand, modifies the QDCE to ensure that systems traveling inside the interferometer have a hybrid wave-and-particle behavior from the perspective of an entropic measure dubbed realism~\cite{bilobran2015measure,dieguez2018information}.
+To achieve this, the positions of the standard BS and the one prepared in a superposition were exchanged, as illustrated in Fig.~\ref{fig:interferometers}(b).
+While this interferometer has the same visibility as the QDCE, it establishes a monotonic relation between the output visibility with the wave and particle-like behavior of the system~\cite{dieguez2022experimental}.